Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 Step 1: Sketch the Pokémon’s basic body shape

-As we alway do, draw the basic shapes of the Pokémon’s body.
+As we always do, draw the basic shapes of the Pokémon’s body.
 Use very smooth lines but don’t try to make it look perfect.
-This is just the basic shapes of the character.
-It you draw Pikachu, repeat the shape as in my example, but it you want to draw a different Pokémon, use a different shape.
+These are just the basic shapes of the character.
+If you draw Pikachu, repeat the shape as in my example, but if you want to draw a different Pokémon, use a different shape.

 Step 2: Sketch the ears and facial guidelines